Manufacturing and Nonmanufacturing Costs

 100

-Let’s see how the above amounts are reflected in the Raw Materials Inventory T-account.
-In our example, on March 1, 20X9 Friends Corporation had the beginning balance (BB) in the Raw Materials Inventory account of zero ($0).
+Let's see how the amounts above are reflected in the Raw Materials Inventory T-account.
+In our example, on March 1, 20X9 Friends Company had the beginning balance (BB) in the Raw Materials Inventory account of zero ($0).
 The raw materials purchased and raw materials used are recorded in the T-account format as follows:

-Illustration 9: Friends Corporation raw materials inventory T-account
+Illustration 9: Friends Company raw materials inventory T-account

-As we can see from the T-account above, Friends Corporation debited $9,500 for materials purchased (i.e. cost added) and credited $5,100 for materials used (i.e. cost transferred out (debited) to the Work-in-Process Inventory account).
+As we can see from the T-account above, Friends Company debited $9,500 for materials purchased (i.e., the cost added) and credited $5,100 for materials used (i.e., the cost transferred out (debited) to the Work-in-Process Inventory account).
+The ending balance in the account is $4,400.